-ECL is measured as an allowance equal to 12-month ECL for stage 1 assets, or lifetime ECL assets for stage 2 or stage 3 assets.
+ECL are measured as an allowance equal to 12-month ECL for stage 1 assets, or lifetime ECL assets for stage 2 or stage 3 assets.
 An asset moves to stage 2 when its credit risk has increased significantly since initial recognition.
 PFRS 9 does not define what constitutes a significant increase in credit risk.
-In assessing whether the credit risk of an asset has significantly increased the Company takes into account qualitative and quantitative reasonable and supportable forward-looking information.
+In assessing whether the credit risk of an asset has significantly increased, the Company takes into account qualitative and quantitative reasonable and supportable forward looking information.

-The Company considers a financial instrument to have experienced a significant increase in credit risk when one or more of the qualitative and quantitative criteria have been met as disclosed in Note 19.
+The Company considers a financial instrument to have experienced a significant increase in credit risk when one or more of the qualitative and quantitative criteria have been met as disclosed in Note 21.

-As at December 31, 2021 and 2020, the Company's financial instruments measured at amortized cost has not experienced a significant increase in its credit risk.
+As at December 31, 2021 and 2020, the Company's estimated credit losses for financial instruments measured at amortized cost amounted to P2,253,583 and nil, respectively as disclosed in Notes 9 and 21.